 Christian joined Watsi on April 18th, 2013.
-Seven years ago, Christian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christian's most recent donation traveled 8,700 miles to support Kefas, a cheerful 4-year-old from Tanzania, to fund hernia repair so he can play with his brother again.
+21 other people also joined Watsi on that day!
+Christian's most recent donation traveled 8,700 miles to support Neila, a beautiful three-year-old from Tanzania, to fund leg surgery so she can grow up walking and healthy.

 Christian has funded healthcare for 94 patients in 14 countries.